 When you reach 1, say a color you love out loud.
 "Imagine that color forming at the top of your head, flowing all the way through your body, out the bottoms of your feet, back to the center of the earth.
 And that color washing away that stress, washing away any worries,” she says.
 Then repeat the words, "I am safe.
 I am calm.
 I choose to be here" three times.

 Smith stresses that this second technique doesn't require much time commitment.
-All it takes is a fraction of a minute.

 "The most important thing is to remember it’s conditioning," she adds.
 "So, the more you do it, the deeper it goes.
 It doesn't have to take long at all.
 It can be two or three minutes."